BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

   }
 }
 ```
-Note taht the `mempoolconflicts` are gone and that `bip125-replaceable` is now set to `no` because of the confirmation.
+Now the the `mempoolconflicts` are gone and that `bip125-replaceable` is set to `no` because of the confirmation.

 Meanwhile, the original transaction with the lower fee starts picking up negative confirmations, to show its divergence from the blockchain:
 ```